meolar/supertux-wiki/Ideas.md

 ### Earth Badguys

-- All earth badguys is freezable but not burnable
+All earth badguys are freezable but not burnable.
+They look like dirt and rock tied together with vines.

-- Captain earth (simlary as Captain Snowball)
+- Captain Earth
-- Earthball (simlary as Snowball)
+- Mr. Earth (or Earthball)
+- Grassball (smart version of Earthball)
-- Earth Jumpy (simlary as Jumpy)
+- Earth Jumpy
-- Earthman (simlary as Snowman)
+- Earthman (like Snowman)
 - Flying Earth (simlary as Flying Snowball)
-- Grassball (simlary as Smartball)
-- Kamikazeearth (simlary as Kamikazesnowball)
+- Earthshot (similar to Snowshot)
-- Mr. Earthblock (Simlary as Mr. Iceblock)
+- Mr. Earthblock (It is made of mostly stone)

 ### Angry Stone

-> "Angry stone is attached to the roof of a level, once Tux gets close to him (one tile to the left or right, he crushes to the ground, trying to kill Tux.
-Soon after he lifts back up to the ceiling for another attack.
-Angry stones might come in different sizes, from really small ones, 32x32, to very large ones, 256x256.
-Angry stones are always a multiple of the tilesize large so that they fit into the tilemap properly." - Mux
+Angrystone could be the miniboss of Tropical Paradise and it lives in the Jungle.
+A stone square with spikes and eyes.
+Not sure what its behavior could be, but here is a potential list of actions for it:
+- Idle
+- Attack, Crush, and Recover for all directions (right, left, up, and down)
+- Defeated (the stone shatters and falls to the ground)

 ### Sleeping Snowball